KirbyKid256/FFmpegPlayer/README.md

 First and foremost, you will need to install [Git](https://git-scm.com/downloads) in any way that works.
 Going forward I'll assume you've already done so, so I won't include it in future dependency installation code.

 To add this GDextension to your Godot project, press the green `Code` button to download this repository as a zip or clone it somewhere using Git.
-Then, copy and paste the `addons` directory next to `project.godot`.
+Then, copy and paste the `addons` directory located in the `test` folder next to `project.godot`.
 Then, when you open the project, you'll need to restart the editor so the changes can take effect.
 Once that's done, `VideoStreamFFmpeg` and other classes will be avaliable to use.
 However, if exporting doesn't work and there's an error saying that the GDExtension can't be found, you could try deleting the cache in the `.godot` folder and re-import everything to fix it.

 You also need to make sure the proper licensing attributions and actions are taken by the project.
 For FFmpeg, be sure to refer to [FFmpeg License and Legal Considerations](https://www.ffmpeg.org/legal.html) for more information.